• Skip to primary navigation

 Work on those fine motor skills with this fun rescue the jingle bells activity.
 Another idea is to make your own Jingle Bells by adding noisy items to a container.

-This Christmas scents game from Fantastic Fun and Learning looks fantastic too! you could also try it with my Christmas scented play dough.
+This Christmas scents game from Fantastic Fun and Learning looks fantastic too!
+You could also try it with my Christmas-scented play dough.

 Build a marshmallow snowman using different sticky materials to hold it together.
+Liquid glucose, icing, and marshmallow fluff are all good options.

 Make an exploding snowman like MomBrite.